-Academic study, but in fact all aspects of experience, are based on acts of classification, and the building of knowledge and of interpretations is very largely a process of defining boundaries between conceptual classes, and of labelling those classes and the relationships between them.
+Academic study, but in fact all aspects of experience, are based on acts of classification, and the building of knowledge and interpretations is very largely a process of defining boundaries between conceptual classes, and of labelling those classes and the relationships between them.
 This is one central reason why all intellectual endeavour, and all routine social living, needs to examine language, because it is through language that classification becomes possible (Lee 1992).
 Seen this way, language ceases to be a neutral medium for the transmission and reception of pre-existing knowledge.
 It is the key ingredient in the very constitution of knowledge.
-Many disciplines, more or less simultaneously, have come to see the need for an awareness of language, and discourse more broadly, and of the structuring potential of language, as part of their own investigations.
-This is the shift often referred to as the 'linguistic turn' in the social sciences, but it has been experienced in academic study more generally.
+Many disciplines, more or less simultaneously, have come to see the need for an awareness of language, and of the structuring potential of language, as part of their own investigations.
+This is the shift often referred to as the 'linguistic turn' in the social sciences, but it is being experienced in academic study more generally.

-All the same, it is not as if linguistics, 'the scientific study of language', has always provided the most appropriate means of studying knowledge-making processes and their social implications.
+All the same, it is not as if linguistics, 'the scientific study of language', has always provided the most appropriate means of studying knowledgemaking processes and their social implications.
 Linguistics has tended to be an inward-looking discipline.
 It has not always appreciated the relevance of language and discourse to people other than linguists.
 The dominant traditions in linguistics, one could say until at least the 1970s, were particularly narrow, focusing on providing good descriptions of the grammar and pronunciation of utterances at the level of the sentence.
 Considerations of meaning in general, and particularly of how language, meaning and society interrelate, are still quite recent concerns.
-Discourse analysis is therefore a relatively new area of importance to linguistics too, which is moving beyond its earliest ambition.
-That was, to put it simplistically, to describe sentences and to gain autonomy for itself as a 'scientific' area of academic study.
+Discourse analysis is therefore a relatively new area of importance to linguistics too, which is moving beyond its earlier ambitions to describe sentences and to gain autonomy for itself as a 'scientific' area of academic study.
 Under the heading of discourse, studies of language have come to be concerned with far wider issues.
-Discourse linguists analyse, for example, the structure of conversations, stories and various forms of written text, the subtleties of implied meanings, and how language in the form of speech interacts with non-linguistic (e.g., visual or spatial) communication.
-Under the headings of cohesion and coherence (see Chapter 9 by Wolfram Bublitz) they study how one communicative act depends on previous acts, and how people creatively interact in the task of making and inferring meaning.
-We consider some of these main developments, in linguistics and in other disciplines, in more detail in Parts One and Two of the Reader.
+Discourse linguists analyse, for example, the structure of conversations, stories and various forms of written text, the subtleties of implied meanings, and how language in the form of speech interacts with non-linguistic (e.g. visual or spatial) communication.
+Under the headings of cohesion and coherence they study how one communicative act or text depends on previous acts or texts, and how people creatively interact in the task of making and inferring meaning.
+We consider some of these main developments, in linguistics and in other disciplines, in more detail in Part One of the Reader.

-So discourse has gained importance through at least two different, concurrent developments - a shift in the general theorizing of knowledge and a broadening of perspective in linguistics.
+So discourse has gained importance through at least two different, concurrent developments - a shift in the general theorising of knowledge and a broadening of perspective in linguistics.
 The Reader includes extracts from many of the most influential original writings on discourse, both theoretical and applied, which have brought about and benefited from this confluence of ideas.
 As individual chapters show, language studied as discourse opens up countless new areas for the critical investigation of social and cultural life - the composition of cultural groups, the management of social relations, the constitution of social institutions, the perpetuation of social prejudices, and so on.